-In hemodialysis, your blood is allowed to flow, a few ounces at a time, through a machine called a dialyzer.
+In hemodialysis, your blood is removed from your body, a few ounces at a time, and it then flows through tubing and a dialyzer (or filter).
 The dialyzer is a canister that contains thousands of fibers that filter out the wastes and extra fluid.
-The clean blood is then returned to the body through a different tube.
+The clean blood is then returned to the body through different tubing.
+A machine will actually pump the blood from your body through the tubing and dialyzer.
 Removing the harmful wastes and extra salt and fluids helps control blood pressure and keep the proper balance of chemicals like potassium and sodium in the body.

 One of the biggest adjustments when starting hemodialysis treatments is following a rigid schedule.
-Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and is generally required three times a week for about 3 to 4 hours each time.
+Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and is generally required three times a week for about three to four hours each treatment.
 For example, a Monday-Wednesday-Friday schedule or a Tuesday-Thursday-Saturday schedule is possible.
-In addition, a morning, afternoon, or evening shift will be dependant upon availability and capacity at the dialysis unit.
+In addition, a morning, afternoon, or evening shift will be dependent upon availability and capacity at the dialysis unit.
 Options for scheduling regular treatments will be discussed when the treatment begins.

 The other adjustment is that surgery must be performed to place “vascular access” so that blood can be readily removed for the procedure.
 There are some options for vascular access that include creating a fistula (connecting an artery and vein in the arm), placing a graft (tubing that connects an artery to a vein), or placement of a dialysis catheter (a long tube with two separate openings placed into a large vein).